An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Methods

 \subsubsection{{Evidence gathering and ranking}}

-The LLM agent runs the input queries from the planning stage on the dataset and calculates the behavioral metrics.
-The results are assigned a signal strength score (0–10 scale) and status:
+The AI agent executes the investigation plan by running generated SQL queries and Python scripts on the dataset to calculate the behavioral metrics.
+It then interprets the result in context—evaluating observed patterns against platforms, dataset characteristics, and prior findings—and assigns a signal strength score (0–10 scale) and status:

-\begin{itemize} \item \texttt{PASS} (7.0–10.0): Strong evidence of the technique \item \texttt{INCONCLUSIVE} (4.0–6.9): Weak or ambiguous signal \item \texttt{FAIL} (0.0–3.9): No evidence found \end{itemize}
+\begin{itemize} \item \texttt{PASS} (7.0–10.0): Strong evidence of the technique. \item \texttt{INCONCLUSIVE} (4.0–6.9): Weak or ambiguous signal. \item \texttt{FAIL} (0.0–3.9): No evidence found. \end{itemize}

-All results are logged onto a structured database, enabling full traceability and subsequent verification.
+All results are logged onto a structured database, enabling full traceability and downstream verification.